okuryu/package-json-flatten/README.md

 $ package-json-flatten
 ```

-It will finds the package.json file in the current directory in default and reformat it based on order the [npm official package.json reference][package.json docs].
+It finds the package.json file in the current directory in default and reformat it based on order
+the [npm official package.json reference][package.json docs].

 ```js
 {